 2009-10: Petteri Lindbohm played for Kiekko-Vantaa’s U18 team.
 In 31 games he scored 1 goal with 3 assists and had 34 penalty minutes.
 He was scoreless in three playoff games and had 24 penalty minutes as Kiekko-Vantaa was swept by HIFK.

 2010-11: Lindbohm went from Vantaa to Espoo to play for Blues U20 and U18 teams.
 He represented Finland at the 2012 U18 World Junior Championship.
 In 41 games with Espoo’s U20 team he scored 1 goal with 8 assists and was plus-14 with 56 penalty minutes.
-In 13 playoff games he had 3 assists and was plus-six with 12 penalty minutes as Espoo reached the SM-Liiga U20 finals.
+In 13 playoff games he had 3 assists and was plus-6 with 12 penalty minutes as Espoo reached the SM-Liiga U20 finals.
 In nine U18 games (including 2 playoff contests) he had 2 goals with 8 assists and had 12 penalty minutes.
 At the WJC, he was scoreless with no penalty minutes in six games for fifth-place Finland.

 2011-12: Lindbohm moved from Espoo to Helsinki to play for Jokerit’s U20 team and made his pro hockey debut playing for Kiekko-Vantaa in Mestis.
-He had 3 assists and was plus-two with 8 penalty minutes in five games for Kiekko-Vantaa.
+He had 3 assists and was plus-2 with 8 penalty minutes in five games for Kiekko-Vantaa.
 Lindbohm skated in 41 games for Jokerit and scored 3 goals with 7 assists and was plus-15 with a team-high 98 penalty minutes.
-In 12 playoff games he had 3 assists and was plus-five with 12 penalty minutes.
+In 12 playoff games he had 3 assists and was plus-5 with 12 penalty minutes.
 Jokerit reached the SM-Liiga U20 finals, falling to Helsinki rival HIFK.
 Lindbohm was ranked 46th amongst European skaters in CSS final rankings prior to the 2012 NHL Draft and was selected by St. Louis in the sixth round (176th overall).

 2012-13: Lindbohm played 35 games for Jokerit in his rookie season and served as a team captain for Finland at the 2013 World Junior Championship.
-Playing for the SM-Liiga’s top team during the regular season, he had 4 assists and was +3 with 61 penalty minutes; averaging 14:30 minutes of ice time.
+Playing for the SM-Liiga’s top team during the regular season, he had 4 assists and was plus-3 with 61 penalty minutes; averaging 14:30 minutes of ice time.
 Jokerit lost to 10th-place Lukko in a quarterfinal series but Lindbohm did not play in any playoff games.
-In six games at the WJC he was +8 with 2 assists and 4 penalty minutes.
+In six games at the WJC he was plus-8 with 2 assists and 4 penalty minutes.
 Finland finished seventh after winning both games in the relegation round.
-Lindbohm played six games for Kiekko-Vantaa in the Finnish second league; scoring 3 goals and finishing -1 with 4 penalty minutes.
+Lindbohm played six games for Kiekko-Vantaa in the Finnish second league; scoring 3 goals and finishing minus-1 with 4 penalty minutes.